Top 3 Selections Unveiled: The Modernism Week Signature Home Tour

 Tickets are Still Available for Palm Springs Most Coveted Home Tour

-Tickets are now sold out for the February 17th tour, but tickets are still available for the February 24 Modernism Week Signature Home Tour and can be purchased here for the morning tour and here for the afternoon tour.
+Tickets are still available for the February 24th Modernism Week Signature Home Tour and can be purchased here for the morning tour and here for the afternoon tour.
 The tour will feature homes by noted architects Richard Neutra, E. Stewart Williams, Hugh Kaptur, Jim Schmidt, as well as a high-style contemporary prefab by Jim Jennings, and a vintage by William Cody in Thunderbird North.

-While homes on the tour are not revealed until tour day, this year is a dazzling collection that will not disappoint.
-Pictured are homes from previous tours, which have included homes by E. Stewart Williams, William Cody, William Krisel, Hal Levitt, Meiselman, Donald Wexler, Hugh Kaptur, Stan Sackley, Jim Jennings, James McNaughton, Lance O’Donnell, Lawrence Lapham, Harry Kelso, Richard Neutra, Dean Davidson, Albert Frey, Sean Lockyer, and more.
+While exact homes on the tour are not revealed until tour day, this year is a dazzling collection that will not disappoint.
+Pictured are a few sneak previews, as well as homes from previous tours, which have included homes by E. Stewart Williams, William Cody, William Krisel, Hal Levitt, Meiselman, Donald Wexler, Hugh Kaptur, Stan Sackley, Jim Jennings, James McNaughton, Lance O’Donnell, Lawrence Lapham, Harry Kelso, Richard Neutra, Dean Davidson, Albert Frey, Sean Lockyer, and more.

 Modernism Week Signature Home Tour II